Ammonoosuc Volcanics: Setting

-The Ammonoosuc Volcanics are a component of the Bronson Hill Arc, which is approximately 400 km long and reaches from the Quebec border down to southern Connecticut.
-The Bronson Hill arc is made up of both volcanic and plutonic sequences of felsic and mafic rocks, whose ages range from the Cambrian into the Lower Devonian.
+The Middle Ordovician Ammonoosuc Volcanics are a component of the Bronson Hill Arc, which is approximately 400 km long and reaches from the Quebec border down to southern Connecticut.
+The Bronson Hill Arc is made up of both volcanic and plutonic sequences of felsic and mafic rocks, whose ages range from the Cambrian into the Lower Devonian.
 The Bronson Hill Arc is also a part of the New Hampshire sequence and is sometimes referred to as the Bronson Hill anticlinorium.
 The Ammonoosuc Volcanics are stratigraphically situated in the New Hampshire sequence on top of the Albee Formation and below the Partridge Formation.
 The contacts between these units are usually quite sharp but could grade into one another over a few meters in some localities.
 The geographical setting of the Ammonoosuc Volcanics and the Bronson Hill Arc is thought to be the location of the now closed Iapetus Ocean.
 Petrochemical analysis of the unit concluded that the mafic rocks in the area showed island-arc tholeiite and backarc basin signals, which would support this idea.

 Origin

-The origin of the Ammonoosuc Volcanics can be traced back to the Taconic orogeny, an Ordovician mountain-building event in the New England area that occurred after the Bronson Hill arc accreted to the existing continent.
+The origin of the Ammonoosuc Volcanics can be traced back to the Taconic orogeny, an Ordovician mountain-building event in the New England area that occurred after the Bronson Hill Arc accreted to the existing continent.
 The Ammonoosuc Volcanics originally formed along the far edge of the Iapetus Ocean relative to New England.
 As the Iapetus Ocean closed, the Ammonoosuc Volcanics got closer to what is now New England until they were eventually accreted as a section of the Bronson Hill arc.
 It is thought that the Ammonoosuc Volcanics were formed by partial-melting of basaltic materials during this time, and became metamorphosed later during the orogeny.